-Have you maxed out on your 401(k) or 403(b) workplace savings plan, but still want to save more for retirement or other goals?
-If your employer offers a nonqualified deferred compensation (NQDC) plan, it may be an option to explore.
+Have you maxed out your 401(k) or 403(b) workplace savings plan, but still want to save more for retirement or other goals?
+If your employer offers a nonqualified deferred compensation (NQDC) plan, you might want to explore this option.
 NQDC plans allow executives to defer a much larger portion of their compensation, and to defer taxes on the money until the deferral is paid.

 NQDC plans vs. 401(k)s

 You can decide how much to defer each year from your salary, bonuses, or other forms of compensation.
-Deferring that income provides two tax advantages: You don’t pay income tax on that portion of your compensation in the year you defer it (you pay only Social Security and Medicare taxes), and you can invest that money, so it has the potential to grow tax deferred until you receive it.
+Deferring this income provides one tax advantage: You don’t pay income tax on that portion of your compensation in the year you defer it (you pay only Social Security and Medicare taxes), so it has the potential to grow tax deferred until you receive it.

 Most companies provide NQDC plans as an executive retirement benefit, because 401(k) plans often are inadequate for high earners.
-Take an executive earning $500,000 a year: The $17,000 limit on annual 401(k) contributions represents only 3.4% of his or her annual income.
-At that rate, the executive could never save enough to make up the typical 70%–90% replacement income goal for retirement.
-By contrast, the exec could choose to set aside a much larger percentage of his or her salary into an NQDC plan each year, creating an appropriate retirement cushion.
+Take an executive earning $500,000 a year: The $18,000 limit on annual 401(k) contributions represents only 3.6% of his or her annual income.
+At that rate, the executive could never save enough (pretax) to make up the typical 70%–90% replacement income goal for retirement.
+By contrast, the executive could choose to set aside a much larger percentage of his or her salary into an NQDC plan each year, creating an appropriate retirement cushion.
+Of course, executives have after-tax savings opportunities as well, such as a taxable account and/or a tax-deferred annuity.

 But there are downsides to NQDC plans.
 For example, unlike 401(k) plans, you can’t take loans from NQDC plans, and you can’t roll the money over into an IRA or other retirement account when the compensation is paid to you (see the graphic below).

-The biggest difference involves the way the plans are funded.
-To comply with tax law, an NQDC plan must be “informally funded”—meaning the company sets aside no money for the employee, and the employee “owns” no account.
-Rather, the plan essentially represents a promise by the company to pay you back.
+Unlike a qualified plan, where benefits are segregated from the employer's general assets, your deferred compensation deferred into the NQDC remains the employer's general assets and is subject to potential loss.
+The plan essentially represents a promise by the company to pay you back.
 At most, the company may set aside money in a trust (called a rabbi trust) to pay future benefits when they become payable.
-The funds in this trust are still part of the company’s general assets, meaning they would be subject to creditors’ claims in a corporate bankruptcy.
+The funds in this trust are still part of the company’s general assets, and would be subject to creditors’ claims in a corporate bankruptcy.

 NQDC plans aren’t just for retirement savings.
 Many plans allow you to schedule distributions during the course of your career, not just when you retire, so you can defer compensation to cover shorter-term goals like paying a child’s college tuition.
 You also can change your deferral amount from year to year.

 To get the most benefit out of an NQDC plan, you must give careful thought to your deferral strategy, investment options, and distribution plan.
-Viewpoints: Non-qualified distribution investing and Distribution strategies delves into how to approach those decisions.
+Fidelity Viewpoints® articles: Non-qualified distribution investing and Distribution strategies delve into how to approach those decisions.
 But before you tackle these issues, you must first decide whether to participate in your company’s NQDC plan at all.

 Here are six important questions to ask yourself when deciding whether an NQDC plan is right for you:

-- Have you maxed out contributions to traditional retirement plans?
+- Do I annually maximize my contributions to traditional retirement plans?
 You should make the maximum contribution to a 401(k) or 403(b) plan each year before enrolling in an NQDC plan.
 IRS Section 401(k) and 403(b) plans are funded directly and are protected under the Employee Retirement Income Security Act, while an NQDC plan is not.

-- Is the company financially secure or are the funds secured in some other way?
+- Is the company financially secure?
 You need to feel confident that your employer will be able to honor this commitment down the line.

 - Does the plan allow a flexible distribution schedule?
-Some plans require you to defer compensation until a specified date, which could be after retirement.
+Some plans require you to defer compensation until a specified date, which could be during retirement.
 Other plans allow for earlier distributions.
 Depending on your personal situation and income needs, greater flexibility with distribution elections can be a significant advantage.
+Also, the employer may force payments as a lump-sum distribution.

 - What investment choices does the plan offer?
 Some plans promise a fixed rate of return on deferred compensation, but that practice is rare.
 Instead, most companies base the growth of deferred compensation on the returns of specific notional investments.
 For example, some NQDC plans offer the same investment choices as those in the company 401(k) plan.
 Others allow you to follow major stock and bond indexes.
 The more investment choices available to you, the easier it is to fit an NQDC plan into your diversified investment strategy.